dermasugita/Viola-SV/docs/quickstart.rst

 Under Programming

 ---------------------
-Filter SgtCore object
+Filter Vcf object
 ---------------------

 Filtering vcf file is an essential step of bioinformatics study.
-SgtCore object provides an intuitive way to filter SV in almost any item.
+Vcf object provides an intuitive way to filter SV in almost any item.

 You have two options for filtering.